dstanesc/FluidPatterns/doc/data-services.md

 resolve (@fluidframework/container-loader/lib/loader.js#124)
 ```

-The snapshot tree carries many details of the instantiated container, as revealed by the below sniffed payload:
+The _snapshot tree_ carries many details of the instantiated container, as revealed by the following sniffed payload:

 ```json
 {